 7. Hanalei, Kauai

 This surfing mecca is on the peaceful northern coast of Kauai, the most remote of the major Hawaiian islands.
-There is excellent hiking on the world famous Napali Coast with epic trails like the Kalalau trail and Kauai Canyon.
+There is excellent surfing and hiking on the world-famous Napali Coast with epic trails like the Kalalau trail and Kauai Canyon.

 6. Banff, Alberta

 This majestic town in the Canadian Rockies is perfect for skiing, camping and exploring the massive Canadian Rockies National Park system.
 Many remote workers opt to live in the nearby town of Canmore 20 minutes away, which is also majestically beautiful.

 Home to the world-famous Mexican Pipeline, this off-the-beaten-path town has long been known to surfers for a generation but is now attracting digital nomads and remote worker expats who are looking to get away from crowded resort towns.